 A legal separation is a serious family law proceeding and should not be used if the couple is simply seeking a “trial separation”.
 If you hope to reconcile with your spouse, filing for legal separation may not be appropriate.
 If neither spouse intends to remarry, a legal separation can be appropriate in situations where divorce is against either party’s religion.
 This option will provide the spouses with the ability to separate their assets and obtain custody and support orders.

-If you are considering a divorce or legal separation, the Law Offices of Nancy J. Bickford will work with you through the process to find the solution that best for your particular circumstances.
+If you are considering a divorce or legal separation, Nancy J. Bickford will work with you through the process to find the solution that best for your particular circumstances.
 Our team of experienced attorneys is prepared work zealously to provide you the legal representation that you need.
 If you wish to schedule a consultation with Nancy J. Bickford, contact us at (858) 793-8884.